The normative approach to migration can be seen mainly from two different, but complementary angles:

-Over the years, the International Organization for Migration has accumulated an important amount of material and knowledge on the international legal norms and principles that protect the human rights of migrants and regulate migration.
+Over the years, the International Organization for Migration has accumulated an important amount of material and knowledge on the international legal norms and principles that protect the rights of migrants and regulate migration.
 Both sets of norms are jointly referred to as international migration law (IML).
 In view of the lack of appropriate information on IML, also because there was no central source where all information was easily accessible, IOM expanded its existing legal capacity within the Organization to consolidate and streamline its involvement in the field of IML.

-The overall objective of IOM is to strengthen its capacity to assist States in the orderly and humane management of migration, a role attributed to IOM by the Council in 1995 (Council Resolution No. 923 (LXXI) of 29 November 1995).
+The overall objective of IOM is to strengthen its capacity to assist States in the orderly and humane governance of migration, a role attributed to IOM by the Council in 1995 (Council Resolution No. 923 (LXXI) of 29 November 1995).

-In 2004, the International Migration Law Unit was established to
+In 2004, the International Migration Law Unit was established to:

-- compile the migration related legal instruments at international, regional and national levels and make them easily accessible,
+- Compile the migration-related legal instruments at international, regional and national levels and make them easily accessible;

-- disseminate this information and thus enhance the understanding of IML,
+- Disseminate this information and thus enhance the understanding of IML;

-- organize training seminars and capacity building activities in the field of migration law, and
+- Organize training seminars and capacity building activities in the field of migration law; and

-- promote IML as essential component of comprehensive migration management frameworks.
+- Promote IML as essential component of comprehensive migration management frameworks.